Top 12 Travel Resolutions for 2018 (and a sprinkle of 2017 reflections)

 6) Take a foodie tour and / or cooking class.
 I love a good tour.
 Walking tours are my favourite way to explore a city and meet fellow travellers.
 I love to geek out with a good museum audio guide.
 And don't even get me started on street art tours.
 Yet somehow I still haven't been on a food tour.
 But after my friend Simone raved about her epic food tour experience in Vietnam, I've bumped this to the top of my travel bucket list.

 7) Launch my travel YouTube channel.
 I've been meaning to do this for months.
 But wrapping up work, planning my travels and actual travel have shifted out my original start date.
-In any case, I've been teaching myself how to video edit and captured some phenomenal content across my 2017 travels.
+In any case, I've been teaching myself how to edit video and captured some phenomenal content across my 2017 travels.
 Now I just need to get my head down and launch my channel.
 2018 is the year.
 So watch this space.

 8) Perfect my travel photography editing skills.
 I'm obsessed with photography, but I have yet to nail photo editing.
 That's all going to change this year.
 Goodbye instagram filters, hello Photoshop!